donders-research-data-management/rdm-ontology-di/doc/help/faq/login-collection-roles.rst

     SURFconext allows all academic institutes and schools in The Netherlands to use a single login.
 SURFconext allows you to access online services with the username and password issued by your own institution.

-    In SURFconext your personal details are only provided to a service provider (such as the Radboud Data Repository) if these details are needed to use the service.
+    In SURFconext your personal details are only provided to a service provider (such as the ${repositoryDescription}) if these details are needed to use the service.

 2.  **In my browser I cannot select any institution.
 What should I do?**